yitzuliu/DissertationDemo/STAGE_1_2_SUMMARY.md

 ## 🎉 Stage 1.2 Status: READY FOR NEXT STAGE

-While performance optimization can be improved, the core RAG vector search functionality is **complete and functional**, meeting the primary requirements for intelligent semantic matching and ChromaDB integration.
+Whilst performance optimisation can be improved, the core RAG vector search functionality is **complete and functional**, meeting the primary requirements for intelligent semantic matching and ChromaDB integration.